hendrik363/Lumav-proovitoo/README.md

 # Getting Started with Create React App

 First you need to run a json server from a separate terminal, using command: `npx json-server --watch src/data/data.json --port 8000`.
-To run the application you also need to run a command: `npm install`
+Before running the application you also need to run a command: `npm install`

 ## Available Scripts